-Project T ype Site Characteristics Typical Strategies Free flow traffic conditions downstream of the bottleneck that have returned to nominal or design conditions.
-As it pertains to an operational deficiency, a predictable recurring cause that is theoretically "correctable" by design.
-Traffic volumes that exceed the capability of the confluence to process traffic.
-Note: this applies to recurring events more so than nonrecurring. afety exempt project types are the same as those defined in fe .126) to be exempt from conformity requirements ederal regulation (40 CFR
+Project Type Site Characteristics Typical Strategies • Free flow traffic conditions downstream of the bottleneck that have returned to nominal or design conditions.
+As it pertains to an operational deficiency, a predictable recurring cause that is theoretically "correctable" by design. • Traffic volumes that exceed the capability of the confluence to process traffic.
+Note: this applies to recurring events more so than nonrecurring. v exempt project types are the same as those defined in fede .126) to be exempt from conformity requirements ral regulation (40

-Source: FHWA Guidance on Localized Bottlenecks, http://ops.fhwa.dot.gov/bn/lbr.htm#g9
+2 Source: FHWA Guidance on Localized Bottlenecks, http://ops.fhwa.dot.gov/bn/lbr.htm#g9